tboyde/tboyde/README.md

-- 👋 Hi, I’m @tboyde
+- 👋 Hi, I’m Taneya! (pronounced Tah-Knee-Yah).
+Welcome to my Github page!
-- 👀 I’m interested in learning more about cloud computing and Devops.
+- 👀 I’m interested in Cloud Computing and DevOps.
-- 🌱 I’m currently learning Linux, Python, Kubernetes, GCP and AWS
+- 🌱 I’m currently learning Python, Kubernetes, and several other cloud computing platforms (GCP, AWS).
-- 💞️ I’m looking to collaborate on almost anything (just be sure to send me an email first)
+- 💞️ I’m looking to use my Github to share my projects built as a Cloud Engineering Fellow, learn as much as I can, and collab with others on open source projects.
-- 📫 How to reach me you can reach me on twitter at @DaDopestDev or shoot me an email at taneyaboyde@gmail.com
+- 📫 How to reach me you can shoot me a message on twitter (@DaDopestDev) or email me at taneyaboyde@gmail.com

 <!---
 tboyde/tboyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.